Transition to retirement (TTR)

 Salary sacrifice contributions are taxed at 15% instead of your income tax rate.
 For many people this is a worthwhile retirement strategy, but there are limits to how much of your super you can access, and of course, the earlier you access your super, the less you may have in the long run.

 If you are under 65 the minimum TTR income stream is generally set at 4% and the maximum is 10%.
-Note: The minimum limit has been temporarily reduced by 50% (to 2%) as part of the government’s response to the economic impact of the coronavirus, for the 2019/20 and 2020/21 financial years.
+Note: The minimum limit has been temporarily reduced by 50% (to 2%) as part of the government’s response to the economic impact of the coronavirus, until 30 June 2022.
 Read more about this change here.

 Lump sum withdrawals